robertkern/vue-material/README.md

 # Material Design Components for Vue

-`vue-material-components` is very much a work-in-progress implementation of the  [material-components-web](https://github.com/material-components/material-components-web) library as Vue components.
+`@robertkern/vue-material` is very much a work-in-progress implementation of the  [material-components-web](https://github.com/material-components/material-components-web) library as Vue components.

 > Please don't expect this to work for you just yet :-)